benjaminjmiddleton/drillcreator/Matthew Kuhr Bio.md

  - Engineering Consulting Services at Siemens Digital Industries Software in Milford, Ohio (Fa18, Su19, Sp20, Fa20, Su21)
      - Technical Tasks
         - Performed development work on a large web application
-        - Implementation new features as well as maintained existing features
+        - Implementated new features as well as maintained existing features
         - Worked extensively with AngularJS, HTML, CSS, and JS
         - Did some work with C# for back end development
      - Soft Tasks